psf/the-invisibles/content/english/episodes/ep-8-trailer.md

 Since discovering Python and open source communities, Mojdeh has been actively involved in the python community.
 She gave her first tutorial in 2018 and has since contributed in many ways.
-She is a member of PSF CoC working group, co organizer of PyLadies Paris and now a host of PyPodcast!
+She is a member of PSF CoC working group, co organizer of PyLadies Paris and now a host of PyPodcats!

-In this chat, we chat about last year, introduce our new member Mojdeh, and talk about our plans for 2025.
+In this session, we shared a recap about our podcast series from last year.
+We also introduced our new member, Mojdeh, and talk about our plans for 2025.

 Full episode is coming on **April 15, 2025**!
 Subscribe to our podcast now!